5 Day Kakadu and Katherine Photography Tour

 Day 4 (B,L,D)

-En-route we call in to Leilyn (Edith Falls), which is part of Nitmiluk National Park and is well known for it’s picturesque waterfalls and pools.
-The large pool at the base of the escarpment is great for a swim and we also have the option of taking the Leliyn Trail - a walk that takes us across the top of the waterfall, where we can have a swim in the upper rockpools and will get views of the waterfalls and Edith River from a couple of lookouts.
+We depart Nitmiluk Gorge and head north again to Leilyn (Edith Falls), which is part of Nitmiluk National Park and is well known for it’s picturesque waterfalls and pools.
+The large pool at the base of the escarpment is great for a swim and you also have the option of taking the Leliyn Trail - a walk that takes you across the top of the waterfall, where you can have a swim in the upper rockpools and will get views of the waterfalls and Edith River from a couple of lookouts.

 Day 5 (B,L)